-We consider different types of fare systems which we define in their dedicated sections.
-We first specify what a fare system is.
+In terms of terminology, we refer to \cite[p.\ 13]{Fleishman1996}.
+By \emph{fare strategy} we describe the general type of payment structure, e.g., a flat tariff, a distance tariff or a zone tariff and their particularities.
+The \emph{fare structure} is the combination of one or more fare strategies with actual prices.
+We consider two types of fare strategies, namely distance-based and zone-based fare strategies, which we define in their dedicated sections.
+Besides these fare strategies which are popular in many countries, there are further possibilities not covered here (see, e.g., \cite{Schmoecker2016}).
+We first specify mathematically what a fare structure is.
 We are not aware of such a formal definition in the literature.

-Let a \emph{Public Transport Network (PTN)} be given.
+Let a \emph{public transport network (PTN)} be given.
 A PTN $(V,E)$ is a graph with a node set $V$ given by a set of stops or stations and an edge set $E$ of direct connections between them.
 For simplicity, we assume the PTN to be an undirected graph which is simple and connected.
+A subset of nodes $Z\subseteq V$ is called connected if its induced subgraph $G[Z]$ is connected.
 The PTN can be used to model railway, tram, or bus networks.
 In the following, we call the nodes of the PTN \emph{stations} also if bus networks with stops are under consideration.